colpal/actions-google-chat-notification/README.md

-# Archived due to lack of maintanership.
-Reach out if you would like to apply for maintenance
+# Archived due to lack of maintanership

+Reach out if you would like to maintain this project

 # Google Chat Notification for GitHub Actions